 When suffragettes unfurled the banner of ‘Votes for Women’, they started a campaign that would inspire women all over the world.
 Although today women can vote, their representation in politics remains under par.
 Over a century after the movement, an Indian woman carried out a research project at Institute of Public Affairs (IPA) Poland, which became a part of their social campaign to boost women’s representation in politics.
 Subsequently, in 2018, local councils in Poland reported the highest turnout of women in politics.
 Jindal School of International Affairs (JSIA) alumna Rupinder Kaur Bhalla was invited to continue the research.
 She has also continued her work in gender equality with her NGO: her dream of ‘gender just humane society’ took flight with Udaan in Rudrapur, Uttarakhand.
 She is definitely writing ‘her-story’!

-Rupinder was always passionate about effecting social change and promoting gender equality, which is why she quit her family business and appeared for the civil services examination.
-Though selected as Tehsildar for Uttarakhand state civil service, she decided to pursue MA degree in Diplomacy, Law, and Business at JSIA.
+Rupinder was always passionate about effecting social change and promoting gender equality, which is why she quit her family business and decided to pursue MA degree in Diplomacy, Law, and Business at JSIA.
 At O.P.
-Jindal Global University (JGU), she says, she could benefit from the interdisciplinary courses offered by different schools, especially by Jindal School of Government and Public Policy (JSGP).
+Jindal Global University (JGU), she says, could benefit from the interdisciplinary courses offered by different schools, especially by Jindal School of Government and Public Policy (JSGP).
 Her time at the university brought her many accolades, including being selected for the Open Society Global Internship on Rights and Governance (OSIRG).
 The project, funded by Soros Foundation, brought together students from seven universities including Harvard, Cambridge, and Oxford.

 Her paper, ‘Political Empowerment of Women through Capacity Building of Elected Representatives at the Grassroots’ won her the fellowship that included the internship with IPA in Warsaw.
 Rupinder conducted research in local villages on capacity building measures adopted by various civil society organizations to increase women representation in politics.
 In Budapest, for a clinical seminar of the fellowship, she was mentored by Katryn Sikkink and Douglas Johnson from Harvard University.
 These experiences helped in her future work at the grassroots level.
 Later, the semester at the School of Public Policy and Environmental Affairs (SPEA), Indiana University shaped her Master’s thesis on ‘comparing the impact of international law and national policies on the political empowerment of women in India and Poland’.